One of the considerations of food and crop production in agriculture is the water they require.

 Drinking pure water may be the more sustainable drink option compared to the above beverages which have extra processing steps

 Nuts like peanuts, almonds and ground nuts can fall somewhere between moderate to high water use

 Cabbage and lettuce, cucumber, tomatoes, oranges, corn and potatoes can be some of the least water intensive foods per unit of weight produced

 Not all plant based foods have low water footprints though – with olives and rice paddy specifically requiring more water than other plant based foods

 When looking at food from a water usage per unit of nutritional value produced, the picture looks similar – with beef requiring a lot of water per gram of protein and fat produced, as well per kilocalorie produced.

 Water wasted from food waste is an important measure to include in food water footprints.
-When considering this factor, vegetables and fruits may have a higher water footprint due to their often higher wastage rates … resulting from their perishable nature
+When considering this factor, vegetables and fruits may have a higher water footprint due to their often higher wastage rates as a food group … resulting from their perishable nature

 There’s many variables to the water footprint of foods – farming method used, irrigated vs rainfed crops, local climate, are just a few variables that can massively impact water footprints